-No matter your leadership style, ultimately, your job is to make decisions and get stuff done.
+As the head manager of a small business, your job is to make decisions and get things done.
 That’s the theme of New York Times bestseller “Execution: The Discipline of Getting Things Done” by Larry Bossidy and Ram Charan.
-The authors detail their own experiences with companies that went from small to great, and why two things really matter for leaders: discipline and hiring the right people.
-What you’ll get from it: a set of behaviours and techniques that companies can use to create a competitive advantage.
-Specifically, you’ll read about a three-part execution process to improve communication with your team and how to set goals and priorities that people can realistically follow.
+The authors detail their own experiences with companies that went from small to great, and explain the two things that really matter for leaders: discipline and hiring the right people.
+What you get from it: a set of behaviours and techniques that companies can use to create a competitive advantage.
+Specifically, this book provides a three-part execution process to improve communication with your team and help you set goals and priorities that people can realistically follow.

-It’s a little cliche, but “The 7 Habits of Highly Effective People” remains a timeless masterpiece and one of the best business books that isn’t just about business.
+It’s a little cliche, but “The 7 Habits of Highly Effective People” remains a timeless masterpiece and one of the best large- and small-business management books that isn’t just about business.
 Stephen Covey built a massive business empire on the back of his success habits, and they’re applicable to any small business owner.
-What you’ll get from it: how to separate urgent tasks from nonurgent tasks, and how to maximize work effort.
+What you get from it: the know-how to separate urgent tasks from non-urgent tasks and maximize work effort.
 If you feel torn between too many potential business paths, this book may make it easier to remove that indecision so you can get down to meaningful action.